 Mr. Timura helps clients solve regulatory, legal and political problems that arise at the intersection of national security, trade, and foreign policy, and to develop corporate social responsibility (CSR) and environmental, social, and governance (ESG) strategies, policies, and procedures.
-His clients range from start-ups to Fortune 50 companies, and span industries including aerospace, auto, energy (conventional and renewable; production, storage and transmission), chemicals, finance, infrastructure and development, information security, insurance, investment management and advising, medical device, pharmaceuticals, private equity, semiconductors, telecommunications and travel.
+His clients range from start-ups to Fortune 50 companies, and span industries including aerospace and defense, auto, energy (nuclear, oil and gas, and renewable), chemicals, finance, infrastructure and development, information security, insurance, investment management and advising, medical device, pharmaceuticals, private equity, semiconductors, telecommunications, and travel.

 On a pro bono basis, Mr. Timura assists clients with immigration issues and works with several international rule of law training NGOs on the investigation and enforcement of anti-human trafficking and forced labor laws, wildlife trafficking laws, and on related legislative reform.